omkar1610/Operating-Systems-Lab/README.md

 ### ASSIGNMENT 4
 Implementation of CPU scheduling using threads.
 Producer-Consumer problem is implemented using threads and scheduled using Round Robin scheduling algorithm with a specific time quantum.

+### ASSIGNMENT 5
+Implementation of Demand Paging Algorithm by creating MMU and process scheduler that schedules processes in FCFS.